imics-lab/imics-lab.github.io/README.md

-# imics-lab.github.io
+# IMICS Lab Website

-Intelligent Multimodal Computing and Sensing (IMICS) Laboratory @ Computer Science – Texas State University
+This is the website of our academic research group at Texas State University.